XodoDocs/itext-legacy-tmc-techblog/pdfchain/whitepaper_js_8_30_2017.md

 ![Figure 3: Theoretical usecase - high level](Images/theoretical_usecase_01.png)

-On a high level, the idea is to separate the functionality of signing and integrity from a pdf, and bring those into the blockchain.
+On a high level, the idea is to separate the functionality of signing and integrity from a PDF, and bring those into the blockchain.
 Imagine an example usecase.

 1. The document is created, and the document ID (along with its hash, and the name of the hashing algorithm) gets put on a public blockchain.